-The NATE Bookshop is a fantastic source of support for all teachers of English.
-The mix of NATE's own titles and carefully chosen books from other publishers creates a unique range, incorporating very practical classroom resources as well as a variety of titles addressing theory and practice.
+The NATE Bookshop is a source of support for all teachers of English, with a mix of practical classroom resources as well as a variety of titles addressing theory and practice.

 Series Editor: Sue Dymoke

 Written by a team of experienced teachers, the Critical Reading at Post-16 series uses innovative approaches tried and tested in the classroom.
 Students are encouraged to explore their developing critical responses during the different stages of textual study through a range of carefully structured oral, visual and written activities.
 Each title includes extensive opportunities for independent study as well as work in the classroom.

 The Critical Reading series is designed to help students to prepare for both the examination and coursework assessment requirements of their post-16 Literature courses whilst also offering valuable opportunities for Language study.
 The materials focus on: